BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 Work with Orion Group

-If your a welder, electrician, sheet metal worker, slinger, or have a skilled trade and are looking for roles in Scotland or beyond, then contact Angela or Gary directly.
+If you're a Welder, Electrician, Sheet Metal Worker, Slinger, or have a skilled trade and are looking for roles in Scotland or beyond, then email Angela or Gary directly.

-If you're a client looking for skilled trades candidates for you upcoming project, then please contact the Dunfermline team - Contact Orion
+If you're a client looking for Skilled Trades candidates for you upcoming project, then please contact the Dunfermline team here...
+Contact Orion